Make Your Logs Work for You

 155206af2f03 abc/my-image:latest "/entrypoint.sh mysql" 2 hours ago Up 2 minutes

-Now that we’re sure our container is running, let’s use the container ID to see all its logs.
+Now that we’re sure our container is running, let’s use the container ID to see all of its logs.

 Enter the following command in your command-line interface (CLI), replacing <container ID> with your container’s ID: